functionland/docs/docs/RFCs/private-network.md

 so we need to find a way to keep user safe until our security layer become mature.

 ## Problem Statement
-We need to protect user and his/her data from harms and risk of public network.
+We need to protect user and their data from harms and risk of public network.

 ## Motivation
 Isolating User from public network can help us relax the problem and build useful product and testing our security layer without putting user in harms way.